Catalog 2024-2025

 Course Description

 This course introduces students to the study of women and gender, from an intersectional perspective.
-The course provides an overview of the "waves" of women's rights movements in U.S. history and debates about women's roles in society.
-With this grounding in a variety of feminist discourses, students have the opportunity to explore contemporary women's rights issues in both local and global contexts.
-Topics include: the social construction of gender, race, class, sexualities, and disabilities in different cultures; women's sexualities and gender identities; health and reproductive issues; family structures; violence against women; the economics of women's labor, paid and unpaid; education, political activism and social justice.
+The course provides an overview of the “waves” of women’s rights movements in U.S. history and debates about women’s roles in society as well as critiques of "wave" theory.
+With this grounding in a variety of feminist discourses, students have the opportunity to explore contemporary women’s rights issues in both local and global contexts.
+Topics include: the social construction of gender, race, class, sexualities, and disabilities in different cultures; women’s sexualities and gender identities; health and reproductive issues; family structures; violence against women; the economics of women’s labor, paid and unpaid; education, political activism and social justice.
 All genders are equally welcome in this course.

 Units: 4